Uploading a lot of files?

 Your project may have thousands of existing files of diverse types.
 As you are planning to move your research into the workspace, understanding how the upload process works can help you plan how to do this most effectively.
 For example, you might consider one of the following approaches:

-- We recommend that you never try to upload more than 500 files at a time (just as you probably wouldn't between your desktop and any other shared file server).
+- We recommend that you upload no more than 500 files at a time (just as you probably wouldn’t between your desktop and any other shared file server).

 - If you have a virtual desktop add-on to your workspace, using .zip files to batch uploads into manageable chunks is one way to manage this.
 You will be able to unpack these later in the workspace, and the upload process will be easier.